Analysis | If America were smarter about math, our politics might be less dumb

 But, then, Florida has almost 16 times as many people.
 So, adjusted for population, Maine’s new case total is, in fact, worse than Florida’s.

 That Maine’s population is so much smaller and its past case total so low helps contribute to its increase in new cases.
-An increase from 100 cases to 150 cases is a 50 percent increase while a jump from 10,000 to 10,500 cases — 10 times as big a surge in terms of actual people — is only a 5 percent increase.
+An increase from 100 cases to 150 cases is a 50 percent increase, while a jump from 10,000 to 10,500 cases — 10 times as big a surge in terms of actual people — is only a 5 percent increase.
 Any increase is worse than any decrease, but context matters, including that Florida’s drop is also a function of it having been absolutely slammed by cases and deaths in the fourth surge.

 The numbers we highlight and how we highlight them are often choices being made to illustrate a point.
 Sometimes, though, it’s simply a failure to recognize context, to consider that 600 United Airlines employees is a lot of people but a small number of United Airlines employees.
-Or to think of 3.5 trillion inches as being 111 round trips to the moon instead of as only about half the distance the country is traveling each year anyway.
+Or to think of 3.5 trillion inches as being 111 round trips to the moon instead of as only about half the trips to the moon that the country travels in a year anyway.

 Speaking of, that’s how I explained the population of the planet to my son.
 I showed him how long an inch was and asked how long a line of inches would stretch if there was one for every person in the world.
 He underestimated it quite a bit, since people generally are bad at big numbers, particularly 4-year-olds.
 So I put it in terms of the circumference of the Earth.